 An Amorite king named Hammurabi first created the short lived Babylonian Empire in the 18th century BC.
 It was from this time that South Mesopotamia came to be known as Babylonia, and the city of Babylon itself grew in size and grandeur.

-After being destroyed and then rebuilt by the Assyrians, Babylon again became the seat of the Neo-Babylonian Empire from 608 to 539 BC which was founded by Chaldeans from the south east corner of Mesopotamia, and whose last king was an Assyrian from Northern Mesopotamia.
+After being destroyed and then rebuilt by the Assyrians, Babylon again became the seat of the Neo-Babylonian Empire from 608 to 539 BC.
+The neo-Babylonian empire was founded by Chaldeans from the south east corner of Mesopotamia, and the last king was an Assyrian from Northern Mesopotamia.
 After the fall of Babylon it came under the rules of the Achaemenid, Seleucid, Parthian, Roman and Sassanid empires.

 You can read more about Babylon here

 - 3150 BC -2613 BC EARLY DYNASTIC PERIODÂ

 - 2686 BC – 2181 BC EGYPT (OLD KINGDOM)